DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 #### Kubernetes Contexts

-* Again, namespaces, but managed and switchable, persistant
+* Again, namespaces, but managed and switchable, persistent

 persists in $HOME/.kube/config